Policy on Missing Grades

 Faculty members entering an “MG” must include in the “Comments” the reason for the grade and give the last known date the student attended the course.

 Students are permitted to graduate with an “MG” in a PDP course on their transcripts; however, an “MG” in a PDP course being used to fulfill the requirements of a degree program (e.g., the Dance minor) must be resolved as above.
-Students should be aware that “MGs” on the transcript are not desirable.
+Students should be aware that “MG” on the transcript is not desirable.